WoohooDaThird/WoohooDaThird/README.md

 Known Languages (learning):
 - Python
 - Javascript
+- HTML
-- Swift
+- CSS
 ```
-*(Will expand on this later as I program more projects and learn more languages)* 😄
+*(Will expand on this later as I program more projects and learn more languages)* 😼